Strong rate of convergence of the Euler scheme for SDEs with irregular drift driven by Levy noise: Main results

 \textbf{Convention on the operator $\wedge$.} The expression of the form $c_1+c_2\wedge c_3$, where $c_i\in\R$, will quite often appear in the paper.
 We will always mean that in this expression the minimum is taken first and then the addition, thus it equals to $c_1+(c_2\wedge c_3)=c_1+\min(c_2,c_3)$.

 \textbf{Convention on constants.} Throughout the paper $N$ denotes a positive constant whose value may change from line to line; its dependence is always specified in the corresponding statement.

 We begin with the well-posedness of \eqref{eq:main-SDE}.
 As mentioned in the introduction, this is essentially known, but since none of the available results cover the whole range of exponents and generality of driving processes considered herein, we provide a short proof in the appendix.
-This is done for the sake of presentation as well as to highlight the usefulness of stochastic sewing for well-posedness of SDEs with jumps; our method for obtaining strong well-posedness is very different from \cite{Priola1,Priola_flow,Priola2,Chen32}. \begin{lemma} Suppose that $L$ satisfies \ref{A:1}--\ref{A:3}.
-Suppose additionally that
+This is done for the sake of presentation as well as to highlight the usefulness of stochastic sewing for well-posedness of SDEs with jumps; our method for obtaining strong well-posedness is very different from \cite{Priola1,Priola_flow,Priola2,Chen32}.
+Another advantage of our proof strategy is that we get ``for free'' that the solution of \eqref{eq:main-SDE} is the limit of Picard's successive approximations.
+While this fact is known for Lipschitz or essentially Lipschitz drifts \cite[Theorem~1]{Yam81}, \cite[Theorem~2]{Tan92}, \cite[Lemma~6.2 and Theorem 6.1]{NO22}, to the best of our knowledge, this result is new for H\"older continuous drifts.